grom4er/jv-user-score/README.md

 `userScore` is in integer format and has value in range `0` - `Integer.MAX_VALUE`;
-You task here is to find out if records contains user with certain email that you receive, if user exists return his score in int format, if not, throw exception `core.basesyntax.exception.UserNotFoundException` with message "User with given email doesn't exist" (since it's our custom logic let's create our own, unchecked, exception).
+You task here is to find out if records contains user with certain email that you receive, if user exists return his score in int format, if not, throw exception `UserNotFoundException` with message "User with given email doesn't exist" (since it's our custom logic let's create our own, unchecked, exception).